yocupicio/SolutionPackagerUI/README.md

 This tool also can compress back into a solution file.

 # SolutionPackagerUI
-The SolutionPackagerUI is a windows application tool that lets you pack and unpack a a Dynamics 365 solution zip file using SolutionPackager SDK.
+The SolutionPackagerUI is a windows application tool that lets you pack and unpack a Dynamics 365 solution .zip file using SolutionPackager SDK.

 ## Requirement
 To use SolutionPackagerUI, first you need to download the latest Dynamics 365 SDK assemblies.